What is a PPA? The Guide to Power Purchase Agreements

 For a Physical PPA, the credit requirement will come from the buyer and often at higher credit requirements.

 Negative pricing is an increasing issue with renewables.
 It is thus critical to understand the market in which one is operating and to know how these negative prices are treated.
-There may be clauses in the contract that forces the asset to stop producing during prolonged negative prices.
+There may be clauses in the contract that force the asset to stop producing during prolonged negative prices.
 This is an important and often overlooked item in a PPA contract.

 Do you have an underlying master agreement contract in place based on the EFET (European Federation of Energy Traders) or an ISDA (International Swaps and Derivatives Association)?
 If yes, a term sheet usually suffices because the underlying contract has already been negotiated between the respective parties.